 VeroMetal, display cabinets, Louvre Abu Dhabi

-The Louvre Abu Dhabi specified VeroMetal for its museum display cabinets — surfaces where material authenticity, long-term durability, and visual quality are non-negotiable.
-VeroMetal's proven performance in this environment demonstrates its suitability for furniture applications at the highest specification level.
+VeroMetal® is used by interior designers, furniture makers and OEMs across a wide range of furniture applications.
+The Louvre Abu Dhabi specified VeroMetal for its museum display cabinets, surfaces where material authenticity, long-term durability and visual quality are non-negotiable.

 VeroMetal Copper, kitchen furniture, Utrecht

-A metal coating for furniture is a surface treatment that gives a furniture piece the appearance, texture, and ageing behaviour of real metal.
-VeroMetal® is a liquid metal coating containing actual metal particles — bronze, copper, brass, zinc, iron, and more.
-Applied at 120–150 microns to primed furniture surfaces, VeroMetal produces a genuine metal finish that can be polished, patinated, and sealed.
+A metal coating for furniture is a surface treatment that gives a furniture piece the appearance, texture and ageing behaviour of real metal.
+VeroMetal® is a liquid metal coating containing actual metal particles, bronze, copper, brass, zinc, iron and more.
+Applied at 120 to 150 microns to primed furniture surfaces, VeroMetal produces a genuine metal finish that can be polished, patinated and sealed.

 Yes.
 VeroMetal® is an abrasion-resistant coating used in demanding environments including museum display cases at the Louvre Abu Dhabi and hospitality furniture in hotel interiors.
 A sealed VeroMetal furniture surface withstands everyday use and maintains its appearance with routine cleaning.
 An unsealed surface develops natural patina over time, which many designers specify as a deliberate design quality.